Questions about Evolution

 Fossils and Gradualism

-Theories of oeC agree with basic
+creation (oeC) agree with basic fossil-E,

-fossil-E, but challenge a "total fossil-E" claim that the fossil record
+but challenge a "total fossil-E" claim

-the fossils won't provide conclusive support for either oeC or E. Why?
+in the near future, perhaps the fossils won't provide conclusive support for

 In principle, if a species that was quickly